 For example, in Illustrator you can stack two shapes on top of each other and delete part of either shape to make a new shape.

-Photoshop is still my go-to software, but I’m forcing myself to do more in Illustrator.
+Photoshop is still my go-to software out of comfort and know-how, but I’m forcing myself to do more in Illustrator.

 Software Options for POD